tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 ADV →
 ```

 It works.
-However, `describe((doMove("north", state))[playerLocation], state)` is an ugly mess of parentheses, and the sort of thing that used to get functional programming a bad name, so this might be a good time to introduce Charm's streaming operators.
-In particular, the piping operator lets us write expressions like the above from left to right instead.
+However, `describe((doMove("north", state))[playerLocation], state)` is an ugly mess of parentheses, and the sort of thing that used to get functional programming a bad name, so this might be a good time to introduce Charm's piping operators.
+In particular, the `->` operator lets us write expressions like the above from left to right instead.

 ```
 ADV → state -> doMove("north", that) -> that[playerLocation] -> describe(that, state)